Explore Our Affordable Courses

 What are the Contemporary Challenges faced by the Election Commission of India in Implementing the Model Code of Conduct?

-• Manipulation through the media – The misuse of the media is difficult to trace to specific political parties and candidates.
+• Manipulation through the Media: The misuse of the media is difficult to trace to specific political parties and candidates.

 • Weakened capacity of the Election Commission of India to respond to violations of MCC

-• Weak or Delayed Response by ECI – to inappropriate statements by powerful political actors.
+• Weak or Delayed Response by ECI: to inappropriate statements by powerful political actors.
 Consequently, political actors are regaining the confidence to flout the MCC without facing the consequences.

-• Digital Content – Most of the (election-related) information flow does not happen via the IT cells of political parties, but through third-party contracts.
+• Digital Content: Most of the (election-related) information flow does not happen via the IT cells of political parties, but through third-party contracts.
 Even though the ECI has evolved a self- regulatory social media code for major players, still many platforms such as Telegram are becoming increasingly relevant for political mobilization.

-• Debate over some issues – such as national security, disaster management.
+• Debate over Some Issues: such as national security, disaster management.
 Some political parties alleged that the ruling party has misused such issues.
-But, the Election Commission has said that these issues do not fall under the ambit of MCC.

 What are the Pros and Cons of the Model Code of Conduct (MCC) Implemented by the Election Commission of India?